 The core substance of a vaccine–the antigen–is often made as a purified protein in the lab, then formulated with other ingredients that help prompt the immune system to respond.
 But the antigen can also be generated directly in the body using the cell's own biological machinery: mRNA.

 mRNA is a dynamic piece of genetic material that supplies the tiny biological factories inside cells with instructions for making proteins.
-An mRNA vaccine is designed to prompt the body's cells to make enough antigen—in the case of SARS-CoV-2, the spike protein—to stimulate the immune system to launch a fleet of protective antibodies.
+An mRNA vaccine is designed to prompt the body's cells to make enough antigen to stimulate the immune system to launch a fleet of protective antibodies.

 Delivery in a nanoparticle

 mRNA is active, fragile, and easily broken down.
-It must be packaged carefully to ensure that it can get to the right place in the body: inside cells, where the protein-making machinery resides.
+It must be packaged carefully to ensure that it can get to the right place in the body: inside cells, where the protein-making machinery lives.